meltaxa/solariot/README.md

 If you have created a modbus register map for an inverter, please submit your file as a pull request for Solariot inclusion.

+## Acknowledgements

+* [rpvelloso](https://github.com/rpvelloso]) for the SungrowModbusTcpClient class that enables decryption of comms.